pyne/pyne/docs/theorymanual/spatial_solvers.rst

 AHOTN-NEFD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-??????
-Method:

-"As the AHOTN method can be conveniently cast into a WDD form with all the AHOTN specifics lumped into the spatial weights, a standard WDD solver can be used to solve the per-cell AHOTN system of equations.
-Typically, the WDD relations Eq.
-2.48 are solved for the outflow face moments and substituted into the nodal balance relations Eq.
-2.23 which are then solved for the (Λ + 1) 3 unknown nodal flux moments (NEFD algorithm),"([Schunert]_, p.37)
+The AHOTN method can be conveniently cast into a WDD form with all the AHOTN specifics lumped into the spatial weights.
+Thus, a standard WDD solver can be used to solve the per-cell AHOTN system of equations.
+Typically, the WDD relations are solved for the outflow face moments and substituted into the nodal balance relations, which are then solved for the (Λ + 1)^3 unknown nodal flux moments (this is called the NEFD algorithm) ([Schunert]_, p.37).

+It is worth noting that in the limit of infinitely small cells, the AHOTN method becomes identical to the higher order diamond difference (HODD) method ([Schunert]_, p.37).

+The order of trial functions used in the AHOTN method is denoted by appending a "-#".
+E.g., AHOTN-1 uses a first order expansion.

+.. _ahotn-ll-ln:

+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+AHOTN-LL/-LN
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Both the AHOTN Linear Linear and Linear Nodal methods use linear TMB approximations to solve the SN equations.
+The linear nature of this approximation allows for achieving high accuracy in reasonably short execution time, thus resulting in improved computational efficiency" ([Schunert]_, p.37).
+The full set of LN and LL equations comprises four balance relations and twelve WDD equations ([Schunert]_, p.38).

+The difference between the LN and LL method is that the LL method retains the bilinear leakage component while the LN neglects it.
+From an algorithmic (i.e. solution of the local equations within the mesh sweep) point of view, the LN provides the least coupling among the set of equations.
+Conversely, the LL has stronger coupling in the WDD relations than both LN and AHOTN-1, and AHOTN-1 has stronger coupling than LL and LN in the nodal balance equations [[Schunert]_, p.40].

 .. _dgfem: